ambientWave/Odoo-Frontend-Backend-Customization/README.md

 > **Note**
 > This repository consists of 11 different branches.
-Each one contains files essential to demonstrate certain functionality
+Each one contains files essential to demonstrate certain functionality.
+Make sure to review the following table to help yourself navigating your way!
 > | Branch Name |Demonstrated Functionality |
 > |-----|-------|
 > |     main| main      |